 Contributing to the Young Scientists Symposium

 In 2015, program alumni participated in the Young Scientists Symposium in Tokyo.
 Each year, Mansfield-PhRMA Research Scholars have served as facilitators for workshops at the Young Scientists Symposium in Tokyo, leading discussions with participants from academia, the pharmaceutical industry, and government agencies on how to overcome challenges and promote collaboration within the science community to advance pharmaceutical development and medical innovation in Japan.

 The Mansfield-PhRMA Research Scholars Program is building a network of U.S. and Japanese researchers in the pharmaceutical field.
 Regular meetings for alumni researchers help strengthen these networks.
 For example:

 - In November 2015 alumni met in Tokyo with Dr. Christopher Austin (Director, National Center for Advancing Translational Sciences (NCATS), National Institutes of Health) in Tokyo.
 The researchers heard from Dr. Austin about the mission of NCATS and the scientific initiatives NCATS is leading as a promoter and catalyzer of translational science.
 Following his remarks, Dr. Austin and the research scholars exchanged views on issues including the challenges Japan and the United States are facing in the area of translational research.
 As the lead agency for translational science in the United States, a visit to NCATS has been included in the Mansfield-PhRMA Research Scholars’ two-week U.S. study tour since the program was launched in 2013.

 - In September 2015 alumni and new Research Scholars met with Dr. G. Sitta Sittampalam, Senior Advisor on Science & Technology to the Director, National Center for Advancing Translational Sciences, National Institutes of Health.
-The meeting, organized by the Pharmaceutical Research and Manufacturers of America (PhRMA), gave the Research Scholars an opportunity to learn from Dr. Sittampalam and to exchange opinions on a wide range of issues relating to drug discovery and development in academia as well as the promotion of translational research in the U.S. and Japan.
+The meeting, organized by PhRMA, gave the Research Scholars an opportunity to learn from Dr. Sittampalam and to exchange opinions on a wide range of issues relating to drug discovery and development in academia as well as the promotion of translational research in the United States and Japan.

-- In November 2014 and February 2015 the researchers met with representatives of PhRMA and the research and development heads of PhRMA member companies in Japan to share their observations.
+- In November 2014 and February 2015 the researchers met with representatives from PhRMA and the research and development heads of PhRMA member companies in Japan to share their observations.